kristin-ng/cs-final/README.md

     git push
 4. to clone:
    git clone THIS_GITHUB_URL
-5. it is essential to update your branch first BEFORE doing anything (don't make me merging branches be the bane of my existence) git pull
+5. UPDATE YOUR BRANCH BEFORE ADDING NEW CODE WITH GIT PULL (don't make me merging branches be the bane of my existence)